 - Broth is typically made with meat and can contain a small amount of bones (think of the bones in a fresh whole chicken).
 Broth is typically simmered for a short period of time (45 minutes to 2 hours).
 It is very light in flavor, thin in texture and rich in protein.

 - Stock is typically made with bones and can contain a small amount of meat (think of the meat that adheres to a beef neck bone).
 Often the bones are roasted before simmering them as this simple technique greatly improves the flavor.
 Beef stocks, for example, can present a faint acrid flavor if the bones aren’t first roasted.
 Stock is typically simmered for a moderate amount of time (3 to 4 hours).
-Stock is rich in minerals and gelatin.
+Stock is a good source of gelatin.

 - Bone Broth is typically made with bones and can contain a small amount of meat adhering to the bones.
 As with stock, bones are typically roasted first to improve the flavor of the bone broth.
 Bone broths are typically simmered for a very long period of time (often for 8 hours, and sometimes in excess of 24 hours), with the purpose being not only to produce gelatin from collagen-rich joints but also to release a small amount of trace minerals from bones.
-At the end of cooking, so many minerals have leached from the bones and into the broth that the bones crumble when pressed lightly between your thumb and forefinger.
+At the end of cooking, the bones should crumble when pressed lightly between your thumb and forefinger.